polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

     -   Uptime -- Prod: 24x7, 744 hours/month, QA - 50 hours/month, DEV/Test - 200 hours/month

-3. High availability and disaster recovery:
+1. High availability and disaster recovery:

     -   Availability

-        -   Both HA and Non-HA options need to be proposed.
+        -   Both HA only and HA with DR options need to be proposed.

-        -   With HA option, in case of server/storage issues, auto failover to complete within a few minutes, in case of a disaster recovery within 1 day.
+        -   In regard to HA, in case of server/storage issues, auto failover to complete within a few minutes, in case of a disaster recovery within 1 day.

     -   Backup